Pay Pros - Blog

 - The method of learning most individuals respond to isn't one-way information handoff.
 Hands-on work, independent study, and group discussions consistently outperform lecture-style learning in information retention.
 These methods foster a critical skill that simple memorization doesn't: the ability to think critically, understand the why, deepen knowledge, and make informed opinions and decisions.

 One-way information handoff isn't as effective as the alternative because of what it lacks: impactful feedback loops.
+Here are some tips and the critical value of employee feedback loops, brought to you by our professional employer organization services.

 Feedback loops - the exchange of information, ideas, and feedback - are what enhances the learning process.